 In our review, we assess board game complexity, style, themes, and much more in our quest for finding the best two-player board games of 2018 in each category.

 With dozens of new board games coming out every month, you will find that the vast majority of them support a two-player mode.
 But you don’t want the board games that would just work with two players, do you?
-You want to know the best 2 player board games that have either been specifically designed for two players or tailored for two player games.
+You want to know the best 2 player board games that have either been specifically designed or adapted for two players.

 Best 2 Player Board Games – Top 10 Comparison

 The below table summarizes the main differences between board games we have reviewed.
 It provides a quick snapshot of the essential things to consider choosing the best two player board game for you and your gaming partner or a spouse.